[Hotel Palazzo Failla]

 The inspector looked at Everard.
 ‘I’m asking all guests to give small word portraits of the others; I’d appreciate if you’d now give yours, Signóre e Signórina.
 Start with the fellow conference delegates.’

-Robyn thought about it.
 ‘Johannes and Aino Ilkka.
-He’s a hard man in the business mould, she was softer and younger, the two not necessarily going together but there was also something not quite right about her.
+He’s a hard man in the business mould, she was softer and younger, the two ideas not always necessarily going together but there was also something not quite right about her.
 I had no time to think much more about it -’

 ‘Did you intend to?’